-- Like our snowman, find creative ways to share yourself with others.
+- Find creative ways to share yourself with others.
 Some i styles we know have given virtual musical performances for their friends, delivered homemade cookies and holiday decorations, and gathered friends’ kids together for virtual dance parties and bingo nights.

 - Swap your mental list of things you can’t do and people you can’t see right now for a list of what you can do and people you can see.
 Write this “can” list down.
 Once you start listing, you may find you have more ideas than you knew.
 This is an opportunity to build relationships in new ways.

 - Read a bit about cognitive load theory to gain a better understanding of why it’s just so hard to focus right now.
 It’s OK if you’re having more trouble than usual finishing projects and organizing your thoughts.
 Remember the extraordinary circumstances we’re in and recalibrate expectations for yourself.

 - That said, sometimes you do need to buckle down and get things done.
 Try the Pomodoro Technique: Set a timer for 25 minutes, and focus on only that task for those 25 minutes.
 When the timer goes off, take a 5-minute break and put a checkmark on a piece of paper.
 Then, start the 25-minute timer again.
 Once you have four checkmarks, take a longer break during which you step away and do something like go for a walk outside.

 - Many of us are consuming more media than we were before, but doomscrolling can really spike stress levels, especially for passionate i-style folks.
 Try stretching into the objective mindset and stepping back for a moment before getting swept away in the current of social media.